ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Introduction

 \textbf{Contributions}

-In summary, our contributions are as follows. \begin{enumerate}[itemsep=0em, topsep=0em] \item A systematic critique of the existing evaluation landscape for tool-using agents, identifying fundamental gaps in architectural alignment, evaluation methodology, and scope. \item A novel methodology based on ``equal function sets'' enables objective, reproducible, and efficient evaluation of tool orchestrations in the presence of functional overlap. \item The release of \textbf{MSC-Bench}, the first large-scale, five-level benchmark to evaluate end-to-end, multihop tool orchestration within a multi-server MCP ecosystem. \item A comprehensive experimental analysis that reveals key weaknesses of current agent architectures regarding cross-server orchestration, robustness, and the trade-offs between hierarchy, accuracy, and latency. \end{enumerate}
+In summary, our contributions are as follows. \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=2pt] \item A systematic critique of the existing evaluation landscape for tool-using agents, identifying fundamental gaps in architectural alignment, evaluation methodology, and scope. \item A novel methodology based on ``equal function sets'' enables objective, reproducible, and efficient evaluation of tool orchestrations in the presence of functional overlap. \item The release of \textbf{ETOM}, the first large-scale, five-level benchmark to evaluate end-to-end, multihop tool orchestration within a multi-server MCP ecosystem. \item A comprehensive experimental analysis that reveals key weaknesses of current agent architectures regarding cross-server orchestration, robustness, and the trade-offs between hierarchy, accuracy, and latency. \end{enumerate}